Go to page content

 A TCM physician can help show you how to administer a pediatric tuina massage at home.

-“If you are administering tuina on your kids at home, make sure the physician has shown you the proper steps and which points to use.
-Avoid massaging with cold hands and ensure your child is in a comfortable position,” Physician Lim shares.
-“Be patient and meticulous.
-Locate acupuncture points accurately and use the right technique.”
+“If you are administering tuina to your kids at home, make sure the physician has shown you the proper steps and which points to use.
+Avoid massaging with cold hands and ensure your child is in a comfortable position,” Physician Lim shares, “Be patient and meticulous.
+Locate acupuncture points accurately and use the right technique”.

 You can also use herbal remedies to relieve your child’s uncomfortable symptoms.
 For instance, Bo Ying Compound contains different herbs to help with phlegm, vomiting, crying at night, fever, as well as cold and cough.